Why study this course

 You will develop a professional attitude towards communication and interpersonal skills, partnership working and responsibility for professional development.
 Specific skills should include the ability to collect, analyse and interpret a range of quantitative and qualitative data, and apply the evidence to nursing practice.
 You should also become skilled in working independently, problem solving and making informed decisions.

-As a School of Healthcare Sciences 97% of our graduates were in employment and/or further study six months after graduating.
+As a School of Healthcare Sciences we are proud that 95% of our child nursing graduates are in employment and/or further study six months after graduating (UNISTATS).

-Potential employers include: various health boards and NHS Trusts, international health services and higher education institutions.
-Occupations include nurse, advanced nurse practitioner, health visitor, research nurse, ward manager, and lecturer.
+Potential employers can include various health boards and NHS Trusts, international health services and higher education institutions.

 - Ward Manager